Skip to content

 History seems to be repeating itself, as more and more streaming services are moving toward elements of cable and broadcast television to maintain profitability.
 At this point, nearly every top streaming service has introduced a lower-priced ad tier in its subscription options, allowing it to earn more money from ads and capture more price-sensitive customers.

 In a surprising twist, streaming platforms are finding that in order to stay afloat in the industry, they need to emulate the very industry they disrupted in the first place.
 Ad-supported tiers are significantly more lucrative, as they allow the streaming service to make money off new subscribers, as well as ad revenue.
-Additionally, pay-per-view content allows the streaming service to maximize the revenue it makes from its existing subscribers.
+At the same time, some experts have voiced concerns about the long-term viability of ad tiers, since they are often associated with more churn.
+While platforms can technically grow ad revenue by increasing ad load, not every platform can do that without losing customers — though Netflix has established itself as essential enough where they have more room to raise prices.

 AI, Customization, and Personalization

-Artificial intelligence (AI) has disrupted every industry over the past decade, and streaming is no exception.
-Highly successful streaming companies know that in order to retain subscribers for the long haul, they must do more than simply deliver content—they must create an experience that feels unique and personalized to each consumer.
+Artificial intelligence has disrupted every industry over the past decade, and streaming is no exception.
+Highly successful streaming companies know that in order to retain subscribers for the long haul, they must do more than simply deliver content — they must create an experience that feels unique and personalized to each consumer.
 This means investing in AI algorithms that collect data about each viewer’s behaviors and then provide customized recommendations that match the user’s preferences.

 Streaming platforms that create original content have also been using AI and data analytics to assess what is most popular with their user base so that they can incorporate those preferences into their future productions.
 Similarly, by analyzing viewer data and trends, streaming services can better predict what external content will perform best with viewers, which then informs the content they choose to invest in.